ionathanch/msc-thesis/README.md

       3. Accessibility of sizes wrt order
       4. Well-orderedness of sizes (induction principle)
    4. Translation of naturals, W types, and fixpoints
+   5. CIC + Ω as alternative (w/ accessibility in as strict prop)
+      <br/> (since equality reflection is only needed to show this via funext)
 4. Type Preservation
    1. Recipe for proving preservation
    2. Compositionality lemmas